Electrical Wiring and Home Insurance in Vancouver

 The second issue with aluminum wiring is something called cold flow or creep.
 Once an aluminum wire is torqued under a screw or spliced with other wires, it slowly relaxes and becomes a loose connection.
 As electricity flows through the circuit (amperage equals heat) and then cools when not in use, the aluminum expands and contracts at a greater rate then copper, leading to loose connections.
 Loose connections lead to air gaps, oxidizing, increased heat, arcing and finally fire.

 The third issue with aluminum wiring is the fact that aluminum as a mineral is naturally soft.
-Electricians who are not used to working with aluminum would scrap, dent, scratch or crush the conductors which would lead to local hot spots in the wire itself.
+Electricians who are not used to working with aluminum would scrape, dent, scratch or crush the conductors which would lead to local hot spots in the wire itself.
 Hotspots lead to increased creep, loose connections, arcing….. etc.…. etc.….

 The final issue with aluminum wiring we see in todays homes is the DIY or handyman work.
 Many people, even most electricians, do not have the proper training or experience to work with aluminum wiring and end up creating more issues then what was originally installed.
 The biggest mistake we see in almost every home with aluminum is that someone along the way has upgraded the old, aluminum rated, receptacles and switches with new decora finishing’s.
 Unfortunately, the new finishing’s made today are not rated for use with aluminum wiring and compound the issues we were already seeing.
 The biggest difference between the original devices is that the terminal screws and plates were made out of brass, which has a very similar temperature coefficient as aluminum and copper.
 Today’s devices, although they look like brass, are made out of steel and have a temperature coefficient closer to copper, but far away from aluminum.
 This larger difference in temperature coefficient is what compounds the issues and leads to house fires.